dosovma/word_of_wisdom/readme.md

 - MasterKey.
 I decided to use it to ensure server stateless.
 It's seemed to me as a good alternative of storing have gotten requests in database.
-- Insufficient unit tests.
+- Insufficient number of unit tests.
 It takes a time, so I wrote a few test to show that I am skilled in that.
 - Message format.
 It's just for fun and to structure client-server communication.
 Please, don't be rigorous.

 #### Message format